 It blocks the expression of ENAC channels in the distal convoluted tubule, increasing diuresis

-Which of the following is not a mechanism related to its drug class?
+Which of the following is not an accurate mechanism of action for the given drug class?

 Thiazides act by blocking the sodium and chloride symporter in the eDCT